Brazil airlifts emergency oxygen into pandemic-struck state, vaccine drive lags | Health

 Health regulator Anvisa was set to decide on authorizing emergency use of Sinovac's Coronavac as well as the AstraZeneca vaccine on Sunday.
 Bolsonaro, who has denied the gravity of COVID-19 and has stated he will not be vaccinated, said in a television interview there was little he could do about the pandemic as a second wave of the new coronavirus tore through the country.

 "I should be at the beach right now," he said on Band TV, adding that his health minister was doing an "exceptional job."
-Critics of the president said the grim situation in Manaus was just the latest example of his poor handling of the world's second highest COVID-19 death toll after the United States.
+Critics of the president said the grim situation in Manaus was just the latest example of his poor handling of the pandemic.
+Brazil has the world's second highest COVID-19 death toll after the United States.

 Brazil is now dealing with a snowballing second wave and a new, potentially more contagious, coronavirus variant that originated in Amazonas and prompted Britain on Thursday to bar entry to Brazilians.
 Bolsonaro, a former army captain who has opposed lockdowns to halt the pandemic's spread, said the government had already done what it could in Manaus.